22 Fun Facts about Cocker Spaniels

 - Regular health checks are important for Cockers, as some can have hereditary health problems (e.g. dysplasia, eye disorders).
 A good breeder should be able to give you information about the screening carried out on a puppy’s parents before you adopt them.

-Like all different dog breeds, Cocker Spaniels may need extra support through everyday life.
+Like all dogs, Cocker Spaniels may need extra support through everyday life.
 Using ADAPTIL can help in many different ways:

 - ADAPTIL Calm Diffuser can help your dog stay calm and adapt at home, in situations like staying alone, when they hear loud noises, get visitors or to help them cope with their fears.